mikesparr/typescript-postgres-auth-example/README.md

 ### Developer
  * As a `developer`, I want to be able to toggle/flag new functionality, so we can safely build/deploy and test out new features

-# TODO
-## Add support for group permissions
-One could extend the functionality to add **group** or **department** (team) access as well.
-By making a `user` a member of a **group** and then adding author or group *ownership* to records, you can extend the Controller logic to `isOwnerOrMember` to check the records accordingly.

- * Example from AccessControl module author: https://github.com/onury/accesscontrol/issues/39

-## Add support for other API views (i.e. GraphQL)
-Some of the database interaction via ORM in Controllers could be factored out to a lib/model object for each service so the Controller just calls methods.
-This way if we added a GraphQL service the resolvers could reuse the same methods to keep the app DRY.
- * UPDATE 1/27/19: I factored controller logic to DAO layer so they could be reused by GraphQL resolvers
- * Time permitting, I may add GraphQL Schema/Resolvers and interface as well so this is multi-purpose API

 # Resources
  * [Methodology: 12-factor](https://12factor.net/)